eloots/Pi-Akka-Cluster/exercise_007_split_brain_resolver_keep_majority/README.md

-split_brain_resolver_static_quorum

-# Split brain resolver (SBR) with Static Quorum strategy
+# Split brain resolver (SBR) with Keep Majority strategy

-The split brain resolver is added and configured with a `Static Quorum` strategy
+The split brain resolver is added and configured with a `Keep majority` strategy.

-In this case, we configure the SBR with a `Quorum`: in a partition with a number of nodes that is less than the `Quorum`, `SBR` will down all the nodes
+With this strategy, the `SBR` will down all nodes in a partition if that partition doesn't have a majority of the nodes that were part of the cluster when it was last in a converged state.

+`Discuss`

+What are the implications with respect to cluster size when using this strategy?

 # Instructions